“New Year, New Me”?

 A common New Year resolution is to get to the gym more often or to start exercising more, so here are our tips to avoid an acne breakout whether working out at the gym or at home!

 Benefits of exercise

-Exercise can help to reduce stress and anxiety, which is important after the fear and worry experienced by many in relation to COVID-19, and the upsetting restrictions of lockdown.
+Exercise can help to reduce stress and anxiety, which is important after the fear and worry experienced by many in relation to the unknown COVID-19, and the upsetting implementation/extension of restrictions.

 Regular exercise also promotes better sleep and healthier more radiant skin!
 Exercise increases the blood flow to the skin which raises the amount of oxygen and nutrients transported to the skin, and removes waste products from the skin.